 - The consumer is liable for depreciation of the product resulting from a way of dealing with the product beyond that permitted in paragraph 1.

-- The consumer is not liable for depreciation of the product if the company did not provide them the right one or all the information required by law about the right of withdrawal.
+- The consumer is not liable for depreciation of the product if the trader did not provide them the right product or all the information required by law about the right of withdrawal.

 Article 8 – Exercise of the right of withdrawal by the consumer and costs

-- If the consumer exercises their right of withdrawal, they must do so within the determined period of withdrawal use the standard withdrawal form or other unequivocally document and provide it to the company.
+- If the consumer exercises their right of withdrawal, they must do so within the determined period of withdrawal, use the standard withdrawal form (or other unequivocally document) and provide it to the trader.

-- As soon as possible, but within 14 days from the day following the notification referred to in paragraph 1, the consumer shall send the product back, or hand it to (a representative of) the company.
+- As soon as possible, but within 14 days from the day following the notification referred to in paragraph 1, the consumer shall send the product back, or hand it to (a representative of) the trader.
 This is not necessary if the trader has offered to collect the product itself.
-In any case the product has to be returned before the period has expired.
+In any case, the product has to be returned before the period has expired.

-- The consumer shall return the product with all accessories, if reasonably possible, in the original condition and packaging, and in accordance with the reasonable and clear instructions provided by the company.
+- The consumer shall return the product with all accessories, if reasonably possible, in the original condition and packaging, and in accordance with the reasonable and clear instructions provided by the trader.

 - The risk and burden of proof for the correct and timely exercise of the right of withdrawal lies with the consumer.

 - The consumer shall bear the direct cost of returning the product.
-If the company has not notified the consumer they must bear these costs or if the company shows that it will bear the costs themselves, the consumer does not have to bear the cost of return.
+If the trader has not notified the consumer they must bear these costs or if the trader shows that it will bear the costs themselves, the consumer does not have to bear the cost of return.

 - The consumer shall bear no cost for the performance of services or the supply of water, gas or electricity, not put up for sale in a limited volume or quantity, or supply of district heating, if:

-- the commencement of the execution of the service or supply of gas, water, electricity or district heating during the cooling off period, the consumer has not specifically requested.
+- the consumer has not specifically requested the commencement of the execution of the service or supply of gas, water, electricity or district heating during the cooling off period.

 - The consumer shall bear no cost for the full or partial delivery of undelivered on a tangible medium digital content if:

-- They have not acknowledged losing his right of withdrawal when giving their consent; or
+- they have not acknowledged losing their right of withdrawal when giving their consent; or

 - the trader has failed to confirm this statement by the consumer.